Deep9110/Hacktoberfest_2021/README.md

 - Are you getting paid for this?
   - Sadly no. But we think we should.
 This is 100% unofficial and we do it for fun, fame and glory.

-- Why are you not using digitalocean?
-  - Because we only know JavaScript and suck at servers.
-We use [now](https://zeit.co/now) instead.

 - Should I come closer to the text saying 'Don't come closer' on the left side of the home tab ?
   - Nope.
 - How many pull request (PR) must be made, if I can get a awesome shirt from Hacktoberfest 2021?